-A regional trading bloc (RTB) is a grouping of countries in which trade between members faces fewer restrictions (i.e., tariffs, quotas, nontariff barriers) than trade between a member and a non-member.
-One of the most significant recent trends in international trade has been the increasing importance of RTBs, which have been growing in both number and size for over a decade.
-Not all countries have followed the trend toward regional integration, though, and there has been relatively little research that examines the effects that regional integration has had on non-integrators.
-This paper attempts to fill this void by estimating the effects that several major RTBs have had on the trade pattern of the largest non-integrator, Japan.
+A regional trading bloc (RTB) is a grouping of countries in which trade between members faces fewer restrictions (i.e., tariffs, quotas, nontariff barriers) than trade between a member and a nonmember.
+One of the most significant recent trends in international trade has been the increasing importance of RTBs, which have been growing in both number and size for over a decade.'
+Not all countries have followed the trend toward regional integration, though, and relatively little research has examined the effects of regional integration on non-integrators.
+This paper attempts to fill this void by estimating the effects of several major RTBs on the trade pattern of the largest non-integrator, Japan.